Ruslich/MedScope-AI/README.md

 The system publishes structured medical intelligence as Knowledge Assets on OriginTrail DKG, creating a verifiable, tamper-proof archive of medical explanations that AI agents can query via MCP.

-## 🏗️ Architecture
+## System Architecture

-MedScope AI follows the three-layer architecture required by the hackathon:
+The platform is built on a three-tier architecture that aligns with the hackathon requirements:

 ### 1. Agent Layer
 - **MCP Tools**: AI agents can query medical evidence and explanations via Model Context Protocol